 Je parle un peu Francais ( I speak a little French) which helps me to be understood in France.
 I’ve learned that the French are a very proper people.
 Their language is the expression of how they are perceived by others.
 They respect people who take the time to learn a little bit of French.

 It’s easier than you think to learn a little conversational French before you go.
 Like any language conversations are put together with little short phrases.
 Your high school French is a little formal for the day to day.
 I’ve put together a list of French for Travellers.
-These 10 words and phrases will see you getting the things you need and perhaps the odd smile or two while you’re at it.
+These 10 common French words and phrases will see you getting the things you need and perhaps the odd smile or two while you’re at it.

 10 French Words and Phrases for your travels

 2. Bonne Journee – Have a nice day

 5. Merci – Thank you

 6. Oui – Yes/ Non – No (usually used with Merci)